-1. Let’s start by clearing the air.
-Everyone knows you from the Ripley’s Believe It or Not! curioddities and the Totally Obsessed show on VH1.
+Let’s start by clearing the air.
+Everyone knows you from the Ripley’s Believe It or Not!
+Curioddities and the Totally Obsessed show on VH1 as “the Ninja Turtle girl”.
 Is there any truth to it?
 Do you actually believe you are the fifth Ninja Turtle?

 There’s no truth to either of those stories.
 VH1 spent three days at my house saying it was going to be a serious story, though when it came down to things they edited it to be something [of] their own.
 I have never seen myself as a real Turtle.
 At most I would love to be the person wearing the costumes for TMNT movies, shows or events.
 It’s fun and brings the character to life for children.
 For behind the scenes of VH1 show watch episode 40 of Cowabunga Corner, where we followed the crew around with our own camera.

-My home made Turtle costume.
+Michele Ivey: My homemade Turtle costume.
 My dad, mom and I made it.
-I have worked over 150 birthday parties as a Turtle, as well as movie theaters, parades and free visits to Hospitals for sick and injured children.
+I have worked over 150 birthday parties as a Turtle, as well as movie theatres, parades and free visits to hospitals for sick and injured children.
 This piece in my collection has given me so many wonderful memories and have brought happiness to others.
 While it is retired now and I’ll like to make a new one, I’ll never get rid of it.

-5. I imagine that there are some privileges to be named “The World’s Biggest Ninja Turtles Fan”.
-Could you name some of them.
+I imagine that there are some privileges to be named “The World’s Biggest TMNT Fan”.
+Could you name some of them?

-What is your ultimate dream/fantasy/experience as a Ninja Turtle fan?
+What is your ultimate dream/fantasy/experience as a TMNT fan?
 What would be the cherry on the top?

 Experience, that would have to be when I visited the set of the Next Mutation – walking through the Subway lair only to realize it was the same one used in the second and third movie.
 Seeing the filming and costumes in action while there.
 Getting to read the scripts.
 Watching the stunt doubles go through moves over and over again.
 These are things that, seeing in person, really brings to life how much work these folks did to produce a TV show for us fans.
 It even got me more driven to try and work for the studios.
 I would love to be a part of something so driven to bring entertainment to those who want to see it.

-8. So Michael Bay’s new Turtles film is releasing in August.
-What are you expectations and how do you feel about the changes he has made to the characters?
+So Michael Bay’s new Turtles film is releasing in August.
+What are your expectations and how do you feel about the changes he has made to the characters?
 Do you mind the fact that they now have noses?

-Not the first time they’ve had noses…. true it’s the first time they got real lips… not sure how I feel about the Turtles looking like Sherk.
+Michele Ivey: Not the first time they’ve had noses… True, it’s the first time they got real lips… not sure how I feel about the Turtles looking like Shrek.
 But looks alone will not get me to judge this movie.
 I want to see the plot and characters more, so will be seeing the movie as soon as it comes out.
 I did not like the looks in the 3rd movie, still love the 3rd movie.
 In fact I like the looks of the 3rd movie more than this new look.
 I am not a fan of the looks of the Turtles in the Coming Out of Their Shells Tour, but I am a huge fan of the tour itself.
 Looks is only one part of a show.

 Of course.
-I love traveling, I love my family, I love animals, I’m into anime, and 60’s music.
-My favorite band is the Monkees.
-My favorite TV series on air right now is Supernatural.
+I love travelling, I love my family, I love animals, I’m into anime, and ’60s music.
+My favourite band is the Monkees.
+My favourite TV series on air right now is Supernatural.
 Most of my local friends are not TMNT fans, so we don’t always do TMNT stuff together.
 While the Turtles are a big part of my life, they don’t control my life.